Prakeya/Drug-Drug-Interaction-Using-GNN/README.md

 ## The Problem

 Pre-market testing cannot capture all rare or long-term drug interactions.
 Current AI models predict whether an interaction occurs but provide no chemical reasoning, making them impossible for clinicians to trust or verify.
-The result is reactive detection — harm identified only after patients are already affected.
+The result is reactive detection, harm identified only after patients are already affected.

 ---